close

 In Rspress, you may use the following static assets:

-• Logo image at the top left corner of the site
+• Logo image in the upper-left corner of the site

 • Homepage logo image